Redefining Technology

 • Integration with legacy systems may present technical difficulties.

-• Ensuring regulatory compliance is crucial and can be complex.
+• Ensuring regulatory compliance with standards like ISO 9001 is crucial and can be complex.

 • Developing a clear strategy for risk mitigation will help navigate these challenges.